sait-wbdv/http-module-instructional-repo/README.md

 - server.js is used to server content to clients.
 You can observe this by going to localhost:3000 in your browser after running `node server.js`.
   - open your dev tools and go to the network tab. from there you can view the response codes etc from the client server communication.
 - client.js is used to make a POST request to the server.
 This is simulating 2 different devices (a client and server).
 In the client.js file, sending data to the server which the server is loggin in the console.

+## Serving html files

+- In this example, instead of serving json data to the client, the server will send an html file that can be read by the browser